cooperfrench95/tmdb_top_100/README.md

 #### App Structure

-The app is structured something like this:
+The app is structured something like this, in terms of the views:

 ```none
 App.vue